aregtech/areg-sdk/docs/wiki/wsl-build.md

 > [!NOTE]
 > For a list of examples and detailed run instructions, see the [README](./../../examples/README.md) in the AREG SDK `examples` directory.

----

-Following these steps will guide you through setting up, troubleshooting, and running AREG SDK on WSL effectively.